Iowa State Cyclones women's basketball: NCAA Tournament history

-The Cyclones have a 21–20 record in the NCAA Tournament.
+The Cyclones have a 23–23 record in the NCAA Tournament.

 Head coaching records

-Hilton Magic
+Hilton Coliseum

 The Cyclones play at Hilton Coliseum, on the campus of Iowa State University, in Ames, Iowa.
 The Cyclones’ yearly attendance average has grown from 733 fans per game the season before Coach Fennelly came to ISU to over 10,000 per contest in 2011–2012.
 ISU’s attendance has ranked among the top 11 schools nationally in each of the last 17 seasons, including ranking fourth for three straight years from 1999 to 2002 and fourth or higher for seven straight years from 2007 to 2014.
 Iowa State was ranked 2nd in attendance in 2013 and 2014.
 The Cyclones enjoyed their first-ever sellout crowd in a 2004 WNIT/NIT doubleheader against Saint Joseph's.
 In 2009, Iowa State had a higher total attendance with over 156,000 than 16 of the 31 Division I conferences.